The Open 2011: Darren Clarke & Lucas Glover share halfway lead

 - -3: C Campbell (US), M Kaymer (Ger), T Bjorn (Den), MA Jimenez (Sp)

 - -2: P Larrazabal (Sp), C Schwartzel (SA), D Love (US), T Lehman (US), G Coetzee (SA), D Johnson (US), A Hansen (Den)

 - level: R McIlroy (NI), S Garcia (Sp)

 - +2: J Rose (Eng), T Watson (US)

 Northern Ireland's Darren Clarke and American Lucas Glover head into the weekend with a one-shot lead at the 140th Open Championship.

 Clarke shot a two-under 68 and 2009 US Open champion Glover carded 70 to set the pace at four under on a glorious summer's day at Royal St George's.

 They head joint overnight leader Thomas Bjorn (72), Chad Campbell, Martin Kaymer and Miguel Angel Jimenez.

-Luke Donald and Lee Westwood, the world number one and two,
+Luke Donald and Lee Westwood, the world number one and two, missed the cut.

 Former major champions Padraig Harrington, Graeme McDowell, Ernie Els and Angel Cabrera were other big names to make an early exit.